Lab 2 : Writing in Assembly

 adds R1, R2, R3 @ R1 = ?

-@ and check the PSR flags again, what happened?
+@ After adding some small numbers and checking the PSR flags again, what happened?

 @ Add numbers that will create an overflow